Skip to main content

 What to Expect

-Coal-fired pizza has a short booking window in the sense that the format doesn't translate well to off-peak visits — the oven needs to be running at temperature, and the experience is noticeably better when the room is active.
+Coal-fired pizza has a short booking window in the sense that the format doesn't translate well to off-peak visits — the oven needs to be running at temperature, the experience is noticeably better when the room is active.
 Arrive when the kitchen is in full swing rather than at opening or late close, when the coal-fired char aroma that defines the experience is at its peak.
-That scent — smoky, slightly mineral, cut with the sharpness of good tomato sauce hitting intense heat , is part of the draw and a reliable indicator the kitchen is operating correctly.
+That scent — smoky, slightly mineral, cut with the sharpness of good tomato sauce hitting intense heat, is part of the draw and a reliable indicator the kitchen is operating correctly.

 The service model here is casual-counter rather than full-table, which matters when you're weighing price against experience.
 Anthony's operates as a regional chain with locations across Florida, which means the service is consistent but not personalised.
 Don't arrive expecting the attentive pacing of a sit-down neighbourhood restaurant.
 Do expect your food to come out fast and hot.
 For solo diners or pairs who want a quick, satisfying meal without the overhead of a full-service room, that trade-off works.
 For groups celebrating something, the format undersells the occasion.

 The South Federal Highway address puts this location in a workaday stretch of Fort Lauderdale rather than on Las Olas or the waterfront, which keeps the vibe unpretentious and the crowd local.
-That's not a negative , it means easier parking and shorter waits than the tourist-facing venues further east.
+That's not a negative, it means easier parking and shorter waits than the tourist-facing venues further east.
 For food-focused visitors who want to eat well without paying the Las Olas premium, that geographic positioning is an asset.

 Practical Details